BSM-EFT/MSSM-to-SMEFT/README.md

 - the full matching results in the form of Mathematica and PDF files  (folder [matching-results](matching-results));
 - example Mathematica notebooks showing how to use these results (folder [examples](examples)).

-The matching is performed up to dimension six at a single scale $\bar\mu$, with the masses of all heavy (s)particles kept generic and non-degenerate.
+The matching is performed up to dimension six at a single scale $\bar\mu$, with the masses of all heavy states kept generic and non-degenerate.
-Note that the MSSM implementation requires [https://gitlab.com/matchete/matchete/tree/v0.3.0](Matchete v0.3.0) or higher.
+*Note that the code provided here requires [Matchete v0.3.0](https://gitlab.com/matchete/matchete/tree/v0.3.0) or higher!*